espressif/openocd-esp32/espressif.md

 ### ESP32 Options

-The folowing configuration variables are common for ESP32 family chips:
+The following configuration variables are common for ESP32 family chips:
 * `ESP32_FLASH_VOLTAGE` - tell OpenOCD which SPI flash voltage is used by the board (3.3 or 1.8) The TDI pin of ESP32 is also a bootstrap pin that selects the voltage the SPI flash chip runs at.
 When a hard reset happens (e.g. because someone switches the board off